srajma/drafts/Articles/theology.md

 - **Paṇi** — a wealthy mercantile people, derided for their wealth in the Ṛg Veda but assimilated as Vaiśyas via the creation of the caste system in the Post-RV period (1000—800 BC).
 The term itself is cognate with Norse “Vanir”, the gods of commerce, similarly derided.
 - **Śiśnadeva** — phallus-worshippers in the Ṛg Veda, probably a precursor to Lingam-worship.
 Later commentaries interpret the term instead as “unchaste people”.
 - **Nāga** — the term nāga itself is not mentioned in Vedic literature, (the Mahābhārata is first to use it), but the Vedic literature extensively speaks of a cult of _sarpasatra_, “The Serpent Sacrifice”, which may variously refer to a sacrifice _by_ serpents, _of_ serpents, or _to_ serpents.
 A comprehensive source on this is [[2] van den Hoek & Shrestha (1992), “The Sacrifice of Serpents: Exchange and Non-Exchange in the Sarpabali of Indrāyaṇī, Kathmandu”](https://www.jstor.org/stable/43715700).
-- **Vrātya** — fierce wandering ascetics; they were undoubtedly precursor to the Śaivite sect (they are mentioned in conjunction with deities such as Rudra and Paśupati) as well as to the ascetic (śramaṇa) influences on [[philosophy]].
+- **Vrātya** — fierce wandering ascetics; they were undoubtedly precursor to the Śaivite sect (they are mentioned in conjunction with deities such as Rudra and Paśupati) as well as to the ascetic (śramaṇa) influences on [philosophy](philosophy.md).
 A comprehensive source on this is [[3] ”Who were the Vrātyas?” by Sreenivas Rao](https://sreenivasaraos.com/2012/09/13/who-were-the-vratyas-the-searching-wanderers/).
-- **Niṣāda** — a tribe that was “neither forest-dwelling nor settled” and were eventually assimilated into Vedic society, part of them Sanskritized into fully-enfranchised Āryas, part remained untouchable, and part expelled to frontier regions in the South and the East; see [[4] Vivekanand Jha (1958).
-"From tribe to untouchable: the case of Niṣādas” [chapter in: RS Sharma (1972), Indian Society — Historical Probings in memory of DD Kosambi]](https://archive.org/details/in.ernet.dli.2015.150465/page/n67/mode/2up) and also later-cited [6x.1] which claims them to be related to the modern Nihali people.
+- **Niṣāda** — a tribe that was “neither forest-dwelling nor settled” and were eventually assimilated into Vedic society, part of them Sanskritized into fully-enfranchised Āryas, part remained untouchable, and part expelled to frontier regions in the South and the East; see [4](4)(https://archive.org/details/in.ernet.dli.2015.150465/page/n67/mode/2up) and also later-cited [6x.1] which claims them to be related to the modern Nihali people.

 **Speculative claims about Paṇis:**